This post may contain affiliate links, from which we earn an income.

 It is highly likely that a fishy smell will be caused by a poor electrical connection that’s been overloaded and is cooking the surrounding PVC and plastic.
 It could also be caused by cheap fuses overheating and melting the surrounding plastic.

 - Check the fuses, you may have a box or panel in a number of places so check your motorhome instructions.
 If you have a melted fuse, remove any 230v power source from the mains, power down your electrical systems in the van, switch off the electrical master switch where your main fuse box is and then remove the offending fuse with plastic fuse removal or electrical pointy nose pliers.
 If in any doubt about this, seek help from an auto-electrician or other suitably qualified person.

 - If the fuses all look ok, the you have a loose connection somewhere.
 This is where we advise you to find an auto-electrician as any diagnostics will involve removing socket covers and exposing wiring.

 If this smell is isolated to your fridge then you have leaking coolant, which can be corrosive.
 You can also check for yellow powdery deposits along the piping at the back of the fridge, the presence of which will confirm a leak.
 Gas fridges are different to electrically powered fridges as they need a small amount of coolant to keep them working correctly.

 Otherwise, the smell may well be connected to your toilet as when urine is stale, it breaks down into ammonia.

-- Fridge – get a motorhome expert to look at your fridge as the leaking corrosive coolant can damage the fridge and further motorhome parts and fabric if not stopped.
+- If it’s your fridge that smells get a motorhome expert to look at your fridge as the leaking corrosive coolant can damage the fridge and further motorhome parts and fabric if not stopped.
 It is likely that a new cooling unit will be required.

-- Toilet – if you think it’s the toilet, then follow the advice here.
+- If you think it’s the toilet, then follow the advice above.